cdens/ARES/README.md

-## Data Dependencies
+## Data Dependencies and Additional Information

 ARES also requires driver and data files in the qcdata folder and test files in the testdata folder.
 Due to size constraints, these are not included in the repository but are instead available in a compressed folder at http://mmmfire.whoi.edu/ares/.

-Details for where to move these folders within the ARES repository are also provided in the user manual at http://mmmfire.whoi.edu/ares/.
+This website also hosts a the user manual with details on where to move these folders within the ARES repository, how to use ARES, operating principles, and a bundled version of ARES (with PyInstaller) and executable installer file for Windows 10 x64.